How to Memorize Vocabulary in Another Language: 15 Foolproof Techniques

 How Your Brain Stores New Words

-Stage one, encoding, can occur through pictures, sound or meaning.
+- Encoding can occur through exposure to pictures, sound or meaning.
 In other words, you can remember a new vocabulary word through seeing it, hearing it or learning its definition.
-Both longterm and short term memory use all three of these routes to encode information.
+Both long-term and short-term memory use all three of these routes to encode information.

-The second stage, storage, involves holding information for a short or extended period of time.
-Most adults keep only a few items in their short term memory at once, while longterm memory has a much larger, perhaps unlimited, capacity.
-For learning a new language, we obviously want to hold vocabulary in our longterm memory.
+- Storage involves holding information for a certain period of time.
+Most adults keep only a few items in their short-term memory at once, while long-term memory has a much larger, and possibly unlimited, capacity.
+For learning a new language, you’d naturally want to hold vocabulary in your long-term memory.

-The third stage, retrieval, is also crucial—you’ll never remember a foreign word if you can’t pull it out of memory storage.
-The key here is that longterm memory works by association, meaning the organization and context of information is key to retrieving it.
-This principle underlies several of the vocabulary memorization tips we’ll cover below.
+- Retrieval, the final stage, is crucial—you won’t be able to remember a foreign word if you can’t pull it out of your memory storage.
+Put in another way, long-term memory works by association, meaning the organization and context of information is key to retrieving it.
+This principle underlies several of the vocabulary memorization tips I’ll cover below.

-So now that we know how memory works, let’s talk about some ways to improve your memorization.
+Now that you know how memory works, let’s talk about some ways to improve your memorization.

-How to Memorize Words in a Foreign Language: 5 Rock Solid Techniques
+How to Memorize Words in a Foreign Language

 1. Set a Schedule for Daily Practice

 Create lists of similar words grouped by theme or category.
-For example, you might make lists of color words, types of food, verbs for physical actions, etc. in your target language.
+For example, you might make lists of words for colors, types of food, verbs for physical actions, etc. in your target language.

-Organizing words into categories breaks down the much longer list of vocabulary into easier to memorize chunks.
-As noted above, creating these types of associations is key to cementing new words in your longterm memory.
+Organizing words into categories breaks down the much longer list of vocabulary into more digestible chunks.
+As noted above, creating these types of associations is key to cementing new words in your long-term memory.
 I personally like to write themed word lists vertically on a sheet of paper, with the English translations on the opposite side.